-APB APRANGA, company's code 121933274, Kirtimu 51, Vilnius ANNEX 1 TO CONSOLIDATED ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2013
+APB APRANGA, company's code 121933274, Kirtimu 51, Vilnius ANNEX 1 TO CONSOLIDATED ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2014

-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY the firm of auditors for non-audit services rendered to the company.
-This information should be also known to the company's supervisory board and, where it is not formed, the company's board upon their consideration which firm of auditors to propose for the general shareholders' meeting. has received remuneration for it from the Company during the reporting period.
-The information about rendered non-audit services to Company by audit company will be disclosed to shareholders during general shareholders meeting if for the performance of audit for the financial year starting from January 1st 2014 the same audit company will be proposed for election.
+PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY known to the company's supervisory board and, where it is not formed, the company's board upon their consideration which firm of auditors to propose for the general shareholders' meeting. information about rendered non-audit services to Company by audit company will be disclosed to shareholders during general shareholders meeting if for the performance of audit for the financial year starting from January 1st 2015 the same audit company will be proposed for election.
 The Company's board is informed about the non-audit services rendered to Company by audit company.